ScottMastro/pangyplot-docs/docs/source/usage.rst

    **Chromosome Selector** section of |tool|.

 By default, |tool| assumes a standard set of human chromosomes.
-Any non-canonical chromosome can be found in the ``Other`` dropdown box.
+Future versions of the software may accomodate different chromsomes for non-human species.
+Non-canonical chromosomes can be found in the ``Other`` selection box.
-Only one chromosome can be highlighted at a time.
+Only one chromosome can be selected at a time.

 .. figure:: _images/locus_selector.png
    :alt: locus selector